SendbirdCommunity/sendbird-flutter-dashchat-demo/README.md

 # sendbird-flutter-dashchat

+## Introduction
-This is a sample application showing how to get started with [Sendbird](https://sendbird.com)'s Flutter SDK integrated with [DashChat](https://pub.dev/packages/dash_chat), a chat UI only library.
+This is a sample application showing how to integrate [Sendbird](https://sendbird.com)'s Flutter SDK with [DashChat](https://pub.dev/packages/dash_chat), a chat UI library.

+## Requirements
+- Dart 2.10.4
+- Flutter 1.22.x or higher

+To run the demo you will need an active Sendbird application id and at least two users.
+See [this introductory video](https://www.youtube.com/watch?v=QCS0eyO2Q3U) for instructions on how to create a new application and users.

 ## Setup
 See [Flutter install instructions](https://flutter.dev/docs/get-started/install) for your platform and preferred IDE.